-I’m not sure if it’s the depression or something else, but I continue to have a bit of an odd relationship with life and death.
+I’m not sure if it’s the depression or something else, but I continue to have a bit of an odd relationship with death.
 I go on living because it’s status quo, not because I have any particular wish to be alive.
 The thought of dying doesn’t bother me at all.
 That’s not to say that I’m suicidal.
 While there are times when, because of my illness, I do wish to die, entirely separate from that there’s also a sort of baseline undercurrent of being okay with death.
 It has nothing to do with a wish to die.
 It’s more a sense that the happy times of my life are behind me, and death is just a natural part of the human cycle of existence.

 I think that it’s important that the dialogue around suicide incorporates the broad spectrum of experiences people have in relation to it.
 We don’t need more taboos around what is okay or not okay to say.